mhoc/restful/README.md

 - Bad: `GET /user` and `GET /user/123`
 - Bad: `GET /users` and `GET /user/123`

-The exception to this rule is when writing terminal path fragments which may refer to single fields on a resource.
+The exception to this rule is for terminal path fragments, which may refer to single fields on a resource.
 For example:

 - `GET /users/123/roles` makes sense, because a user can have multiple roles.
 - `GET /users/123/birthday` terminates with a singular noun, but still makes sense because a user may only have one birthday.